Huy-Ngo/acanban/docs/source/meth/choices.rst

 By choosing RethinkDB instead of SQL, we do not have to worry about SQL injection or similar database attack.
-This is because the query language ReQL is not based on string parsing, but built as methods in the implementing language.
+This is because the query language ReQL is not based on string parsing [rethinkdbdoc]_, but built as methods in the implementing language.

 .. _Trio: https://trio.readthedocs.io